rdkit/rdkit/Docs/Book/BackwardsIncompatibleChanges.md

 I (now 1, 3, 5), At (now 1, 3, 5), Xe (now 0, 2, 4, 6), and Po (now 2, 4, 6).
 Molecules with atoms in the new valence states will no longer generate sanitization errors.
-Note that this has an impact on the chemistry of molecules containing 3-valent I (present 21 times in ChEMBL 26): previously this was incorrectly assigned two implicit Hs, now it has no implicit Hs.
+Note that this has an impact on the chemistry of molecules containing 3-valent I and at least one  implicit H (present 24 times in ChEMBL 27): previously this was incorrectly assigned two implicit Hs, now it has no implicit Hs.

 Aromaticity perception of molecules like `Cc1nnc2n1c1ccccc1n1c(C)nnc12` now correctly recognizes the full outer envelope, i.e. the bonds joining the rings